openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * (string-valued) Label `COSE_Key`: OPTIONAL (byte string).
 COSE key material the new Credential shall be bound to.
 It MUST NOT be present if `x5chain` is present.
     * Label 33 (`x5chain`): OPTIONAL (byte string).
 As defined in [@!RFC9360], contains an ordered array of X.509 certificates corresponding to the key used to sign the CWT.
 It MUST NOT be present if `COSE_Key` is present.
   * in the content of the message (see [@!RFC8392], Section 4),
     * Claim Key 1 (`iss`): OPTIONAL (text string).
-The value of this claim MUST be the `client_id` of the Client making the credential request.
+The value of this claim MUST be the `client_id` of the Client making the Credential request.
 This claim MUST be omitted if the access token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the token endpoint.
     * Claim Key 3 (`aud`): REQUIRED (text string).
 The value of this claim MUST be the Credential Issuer Identifier.
     * Claim Key 6 (`iat`): REQUIRED (integer or floating-point number).
 The value of this claim MUST be the time at which the key proof was issued.
     * Claim Key 10 (`Nonce`): OPTIONAL (byte string).
 The value of this claim MUST be a server-provided `c_nonce` converted from string to bytes.
 MUST be present when the Wallet received server-provided `c_nonce`.